gustavom2998/learning_rust/rust_book/3_programming_concepts/1_variables_and_mutability.md

 ## Constants

-Like immutable variables, constants are values that are bound to a nme and are not allowed to change.
-However, there are some differences between contants and variables:
+Like immutable variables, constants are values that are bound to a name and are not allowed to change.
+However, there are some differences between constants and variables:

-- Constants cant be used with the `mut` keyword - they're always imutable
+- Constants cant be used with the `mut` keyword - they're always immutable
 - Constants are declared with the `const` keyword instead of the `let` keyword
 - The type of the constant must always be annotated
 - Constants can be declared in any scope, including global, which makes them useful for values that need to be reused throughout the code and don't change much.